 COVID-19: India-Bhutan border trade via Bengal suspended due to lockdown in Himalayan kingdom

-Trade across the India- Bhutan border through Jaigaon in West Bengal's Alipurduar district was suspended after a lockdown was imposed to curb the rise in COVID-19 cases in the Himalayan kingdom, an official said on Wednesday.
+Trade across the India- Bhutan border through Jaigaon in West Bengal's Alipurduar district has been suspended following the imposition of a coronavirus-induced lockdown in the Himalayan kingdom, an official said on Wednesday.
 The border gates between India's Jaigaon and Bhutan's Phuentsholing were closed after the total lockdown came into force in the neighbouring country on Tuesday, an Alipurduar district official said.

+"Border trade through Jaigaon has stopped completely.
+However, no vehicle has been stranded on either side of the border as the Bhutan administration had informed the Alipurduar district authorities beforehand about the lockdown, giving us adequate time to take appropriate measures," he said.

 ALSO READ